flux-rs/flux/book/src/dev/develop.md

 $ cargo xtask run test.rs
 ```

-The command will use a super set of the flags passed when running regression tests[^flags].
+The command will use a super set of the flags passed when running regression tests.
-Thus, a common workflow is to identify a failing test, copy it to a different file, and then
+Thus, a common workflow is to identify a failing test and run it directly with `cargo xtask run`,
-run Flux on it with `cargo xtask run`.
+or alternatively copy it to a different file.

 You may also find useful to create a directory in the root of the project and add it to
 [`.git/info/exclude`](https://git-scm.com/docs/gitignore).